-Avoidance: less is more
+Avoidance: Less is more

 Paper: digital instead of print

-As part of Roadmap 2020, we are successively shifting to digital documents in our delivery documentation, for both B2B and B2C customers.
+As part of our Logistics Roadmap 2020, we are progressively shifting to digital documents in our delivery documentation, for both B2B and B2C customers.
 For deliveries to our business partners and Tchibo shops, we have done without paper delivery documents since 2015, and even our private distance-selling customers only receive a printed invoice if they expressly request one.
 If the shipping address differs from the billing address, customers also receive the invoice by email instead of by post.
 We also primarily provide user manuals online, as long as they contain exclusively non-legal information.

 Reusable cups: nice to see you again!